 Among foundations, amfAR is unusually glamorous.
 Its board chairman is famed fashion designer Kenneth Cole, while its ambassadors include Liza Minnelli, Katy Perry, and Janelle Monae.
 It also holds posh, star-studded galas in New York, Paris, Los Angeles, São Paulo and Miami.
 In addition, it holds the annual Cinema Against AIDS black tie fundraiser, previously attended by Elton John and Mary J. Blige, at the Cannes Film Festival.

 amfAR supports various projects, including scientific research, public awareness campaigns, and public policy work.
-In the developing world, however, amfAR has the following two primary areas of focus:
+In the developing world, however, amfAR has the following two primary areas of focus, the GMT Initiative and TREAT Asia.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)